-The Federal Direct Loan Program
+The William D. Ford Federal Direct Loan Program

 This program offers eligible students and parents the opportunity to borrow money directly from the federal government to help pay the cost of attendance at Caltech.
 The U.S. Department of Education makes loans, through Caltech, directly to students and/or parents.
-The Institute will use the loan(s) to pay your tuition/fees and other direct charges such as housing and food/meals, and give the student any remaining money for indirect costs.
+The Institute will use the loan(s) to pay your tuition/fees and other direct charges such as room and board, and give the student any remaining money for indirect costs.
 Students and/or parents make their repayments directly to the federal government.